-One of the first decisions you will have to make as a business owner is how the business should be structured.
-All businesses must adopt a certain legal configuration that defines the rights and obligations of the participants in the ownership, control, personal liability, longevity, and financial structure of the business.
-This decision will have long-term consequences, so you may want to consult with an accountant and lawyer to help you choose the form of ownership that is right for you.
+One of the first decisions you must make as a business owner is how the business should be structured.
+All businesses must adopt a certain legal configuration that defines the rights and obligations of the participants in the business’s ownership, control, personal liability, longevity, and financial structure.

-• The level of control you want to have.
+• The level of control you want to have

-• Tax consequences of different organizational structures.
+• Tax consequences of different organizational structures

-• The expected profit (or loss) of the business.
+• The expected profit (or loss) of the business

-• Whether you need to reinvest the profit in the business or not.
+• Whether you need to reinvest the profit in the business or not,

 3 Basic Forms of Business Organizations